rwb/prevention/README.md

 110. What is an "intent-to-treat" analysis?
 111. What was the main finding of the urban blighted land study?
 112. How did the authors of the urban blighted land study test for displacement effects?
-113. What is gentrification and why is it a source of concern in the urban blighted land study?
+113. Why would gentrification be a source of concern in the urban blighted land study?
+114. What would be the primary way of checking on whether gentrification occurred?
-114. How were the key outcomes measured in the urban blighted land study?
+115. How were the key outcomes measured in the urban blighted land study?
-115. Was gentrification a significant problem in the blighted land intervention?
+116. Was gentrification a significant problem in the blighted land intervention?
-116. What was the most important strength of the urban blighted land study?
+117. What was the most important strength of the urban blighted land study?
-117. What was the most important weakness of the urban blighted land study?
+118. What was the most important weakness of the urban blighted land study?